Jaanisaar

 Jaanisaar is a 2015 Indian Hindi-language historical drama film, directed by Muzaffar Ali, and written by Javed Siddiqui, Shama Zaidi and Muzaffar Ali.
 Jaanisaar is the love story of a revolutionary tawaif of Awadh, India, and a prince brought up in England, set 20 years after the first war of the Indian Rebellion of 1857.
 The film stars Imran Abbas and Pernia Qureshi, the latter making her debut with the film.
 The film was released on 7 August 2015.

 Plot

 A period drama set in 1877, the film depicts the story of a revolutionary killer, Prince Amir Haydar, Noor and Mir Mohsin Sahab.
 Raja Amir Haydar, son of Nawab Raja Abbas Haydar, is sent to London by the British after the death of his father.
 He comes back to India after the completion of his studies.
 Noor is a tawaif who fights against the British secretly in the organization made by Mir Mohsin.
 Haydar and Noor fall in love with each other, and he also participates in the freedom fight against the British alongside Noor and Mir Mohsin.

+The film explores the intersection of personal romance and political defiance as the trio navigates the escalating tensions of the Indian independence movement.